fivefifteen/primer/readme.md

 - JavaScript & CSS/SCSS compilation/minification via [Piler]
 - Boilerplate code for configuring custom post types, taxonomies, and user roles
 - Some sensible plugin hooks:
-    - Gravity Forms: Disable the built-in theme (so we can create a custom one)
+    - [Gravity Forms]: Disable the built-in theme (so we can create a custom one)
-    - Updraft Plus: Prevent backups being created for non-production environments
+    - [Updraft Plus]: Prevent backups being created for non-production environments
-    - Yoast SEO: Custom breadcrumb separator when using the `yoast_breadcrumb` function
+    - [Yoast SEO]: Custom breadcrumb separator when using the `yoast_breadcrumb` function

 ## Requirements